hanshoi/python_web_course/material/python/classes.md

 * implement a getter function for every keyword to RecipeManager, get_soups(), get_meat(), etc...
 They will return all recipes that match that keyword.

 #### Refactor Tic-Tac-Toe
-Take your Tic-Tac-Toe game from functions excercises and make it so that it uses classes instead of pure functions.
+Take your Tic-Tac-Toe game from functions exercises and make it so that it uses classes instead of pure functions.
 This means that at least GameBoard, Player will have their own classes.

 #### Linked List